-Reach out to nurses.
 Get to know the nurses who are caring for the person with cancer.
-Let them know you will be the point of contact for the person with cancer.
-Nurses are excellent sources of information and support who can answer many of your questions.
-They can provide practical tips for caregiving and give you informational materials.
+Let them know that you will be the point of contact for the person with cancer.
+Nurses are key sources of information and support and can answer many of your questions.
+They can provide practical tips for caregiving and tell you where to find more information.
 They can also help you understand medical procedures and hospital processes.

-Talk with the attending doctor often.
 Meet with the attending doctor and explain that you want to be informed of important test results and medical decisions.
-In addition, give the doctor your contact information.
+Also, give the doctor your contact information.
 As a caregiver, this information should be in the patient's hospital record.
-You will also want to find out the best way to reach the doctor.
+You will also want to ask for the best way to reach the doctor.

-Meanwhile, keep a running list of questions.
-Find out when the doctor visits patients so that you can get your questions answered.
+You should also keep a running list of questions.
+Find out when the doctor will be visiting patients so that you can be there to get your questions answered.
 It also helps to write down or record the answers.
-Many hospital rooms have whiteboards you and the medical staff can use to write questions or communicate other information.
-If you don't understand what the doctor is saying, ask him or her to provide further explanation.
-It's okay to speak up.
+Hospital rooms may have whiteboards you and the staff can use to write questions or comments.
+If you don't understand what the doctor is saying, ask him or her to provide more explanation.
+It's OK to speak up.

-Get organized.
 As a caregiver, you are often responsible for many tasks.
-These can range from making appointments and filling prescriptions to handling insurance and payment issues.
-Organization can help you avoid feeling overwhelmed by all of the information that you have from the hospital.
+These can range from making appointments and filling prescriptions to handling insurance and billing issues.
+Better organization can help you feel less overwhelmed by all of the information that you have from the hospital.

-You may wish to create a system for filing information and paperwork.
-A simple three-ring binder with folders and tab is one option.
-This will help you to quickly find what you need, saving time and reducing frustration.
+You may wish to create a system for filing paperwork.
+A simple 3-ring binder with folders and tab is one option.
+This will help you to quickly find what you need, saving time and reducing stress.
 In addition, keep a list of the patient's medications and allergies with you.
-Include each medication's name, purpose, dosage, and schedule of doses.
+This list may include each medication's name, purpose, dosage, and time of doses.

-- Power of Attorney.
-In this document, a person names a health care proxy — also called a health care agent — which is another person who can legally make health care decisions on the patient's behalf if he or she is unable.
+Power of attorney.
+In this document, a person names a health care proxy, also called a health care agent.
+This is another person who can legally make health care decisions on the patient's behalf if he or she is unable.

-- Living Will.
+Living will.
 This written set of instructions outlines the types of life-sustaining end-of-life medical care a person would or would not want.
-A living will can include a do not resuscitate order (DNR), which instructs medical personnel to not give cardiopulmonary resuscitation (CPR).
-CPR is the attempt to restart a patient's heart and/or breathing if it has stopped.
-The patient's doctor or other health care provider must complete and sign a DNR order.
-In some states, out-of-hospital DNR orders are also called comfort care DNR orders or physician orders for life-sustaining treatment (POLST).
-They allow EMS personnel to give medications to relieve the symptoms and side effects of cancer and cancer treatment.
+A living will can include a do not resuscitate order (DNR).
+This instructs medical personnel to not give cardiopulmonary resuscitation (CPR).
+CPR is the attempt to restart a patient's heart and breathing if it has stopped.
+The patient's doctor must complete and sign a DNR order.
+In some states, there are out-of-hospital DNR or physician orders for life-sustaining treatment (POLST).
+They allow EMS personnel to give medication to relieve the symptoms and side effects of cancer and its treatment.

-Make sure that these documents are in the patient's medical record.
+Make sure that these documents are in the patient's medical record and that the health care team is aware of the patient’s wishes.
 If the person with cancer does not have these documents, talk with him or her about creating them.
 It may be possible to complete the forms in the hospital.